 Ref Sub Principles Behaviours and actions that demonstrate good governance in practice Examples of systems, processes, documentation and other evidence demonstrating compliance E1.1 Developing the entity's capacity Reviewing services, performance and use of assets on a regular basis to ensure their continuing effectiveness.
 Regular reviews of activities, outputs and planned outcomes E1.2 Developing the entity's capacity Recognising the benefits of partnership and collaborative working where added value can be achieved.
-Effective operation of partnerships which deliver agreed outcomes E1.3 Developing the entity's capacity Developing and maintain an effective workforce plan.
+Effective operation of partnerships which deliver agreed outcomes e.g. development of Strategic Planning Group, Joint Staff Partnership Forum, Unscheduled Care Local Group, Carers Group, Care and Quality Governance Groups (Executive and Locality), Acute/HSCP Interface Meeting E1.3 Developing the entity's capacity Developing and maintain an effective workforce plan.
+Development of new three year local workforce plan will require to be produced, particularly given the new workforce challenges and considerations that have emerged as we respond to Covid-19.
+The local HSCP workforce plan will be set up from the Strategic Plan and supporting service plans.
+These plans will be revisited as part of the Covid-19 Recovery and Renewal Plan, which is underway.

 E2.1 Developing the capability of the entity's leadership and other individuals Developing protocols to ensure that IJB members and officers interact with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained and ensuring the IJB Chair and the Chief Officer have clearly defined and distinctive leadership roles within a structure, whereby the Chief Officer leads the organisation in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority.
 Job descriptions Regular review of communication arrangements Clear statement of respective roles and responsibilities of the Chief Officer and IJB Chair and how they will be put into practice Access to courses/ information briefings on new legislation Induction programme Personal development plans E2.2 Developing the capability of the entity's leadership and other individuals Ensuring that there are structures in place to encourage public participation.
-Stakeholder forumsStrategic partnership frameworks entity's leadership and other individualseffectiveness and ensuring leaders are open to constructive feedback and peer review andon a reg attenda ing individual member performance gular basis taking account of their nce and considering any training for oment needs -- ---
+Stakeholder forumsStrategic partnership frameworks E2.3 Developing the capability of the entity's leadership and other individuals Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback and peer review and inspections.
+Reviewing individual member performance on a regular basis taking account of their attendance and considering any training for development needs